dsouzaj98/2021_lol_player_power_rankings/README.md

 | SUP [DIG Ignar]  |        8 |       8 |     9 |        7 |      9 |      9 |           8.33 |         7 |        9 |
 | SUP [IMT Fleshy] |       10 |      10 |    10 |       10 |      7 |      8 |           9.17 |         7 |       10 |

+Hottest takes from the Power Rankings
+1. Pretty much all of Kwan's picks
+2. There were no unanimous rankings for any player
+3. More to follow

 ![stadium](images/LCS_stadium.jpg)